“This only I want to learn from you: Did you receive the Spirit by the works of the law, or by the hearing of faith?”

 There are no special conditions for receiving the Spirit.
 We receive Him by faith at the moment of salvation.
 The Holy Spirit is not the end for the Christian life but the source for living that life.
-We do not receive the Spirit as the result of living the Christian life; we receive Him when we accept the finished work of Christ on the cross by faith.
+We do not receive the Spirit due to living the Christian life; we receive Him when we accept the finished work of Christ on the cross by faith.
 He is not the product of the Christian life but the power behind it.
 When we yield to Him, we engage supernatural power to walk with God.

 Further, there is no split between salvation by faith and sanctification by faith.
 Some teach that God saves us by faith but sanctifies us by works.
 The Bible argues that a person becomes a Christian by faith and lives the Christian life by faith.
 Faith is sufficient to save and sanctify.

 There is one condition for receiving the Holy Spirit and one only – faith.
 Law stipulates that we live by works, but grace insists on living by faith.

 We do not receive the Spirit on the installment plan.
 We received Jesus as Savior and the Holy Spirit as the one who indwells us at the moment of salvation (1 Corinthians 12:13; Ephesians 1:21,22; 2 Timothy 1:14).
 We do not receive the Spirit by tears of repentance, keeping the golden rule or the Mosaic Law but by believing in Jesus Christ.
 No experience, keeping taboos or crucifying self can help us receive the Spirit.